keboola/connection-docs/storage/tables/csv-files.md

 * TOC
 {:toc}

-All data imported to and exported from the Storage have to be in CSV format.
+All data imported to and exported from Storage have to be in the CSV format.

 In many cases, our extractors and writers take care of the necessary conversion, but sometimes you have to be aware of the supported formats -- for example, when you are [loading data manually](/overview/tutorial/load/).

-## Input CSV format
+## Input CSV Format
-Storage accepts CSV files in format defined by [RFC 4180 Specification](http://tools.ietf.org/html/rfc4180).
+Storage accepts CSV files in the format defined by [RFC 4180 Specification](http://tools.ietf.org/html/rfc4180).
-This is basically compatible with CSV exports from OpenOffice Calc, MS Excel, Google Drive.
+This is basically compatible with CSV exports from OpenOffice Calc, MS Excel, and Google Drive.

-- **Delimiter** can be specified by parameter, defaults to comma `,`.
+- **Delimiter** can be specified by a parameter, defaults to comma `,`.
-- **Enclosure** can be specified by parameter, defaults are double quote `"`.
+- **Enclosure** can be specified by a parameter, defaults to double quote `"`.
 - Enclosure is escaped by preceding it with another enclosure character.
 - Header row is required.
 - Supported line breaks: